 A lot of people ask us how we define Fintech.
 The really short answer is “broadly”.
 The slightly longer answer is “the reinvention of Financial Services through digitization“.
-This note gives a more complete answer and defines the different categories within Fintech.

 - Monday =Blockchain, Bitcoin & Crypto

 - Tuesday = Wealth Management & Capital Markets

 - Thursday = Insurance

 - Saturday = Blockchain, Bitcoin & Crypto